Associate Professor Andrea Ziegert, Chair

 Economics with a Mathematics Concentration

-A student interested in quantitative aspects of economics who wishes to work for advanced degrees in business or economics that require a strong mathematics background may pursue an Economics major with a Mathematics concentration.
+Students interested in quantitative aspects of economics and who wish to work for advanced degrees in business or economics, requiring a strong mathematics background, may pursue an Economics major with a Mathematics concentration.
 Requirements are 14 courses, distributed as follows: Economics 101, 102, 301, 302, 307, 419 or 429, and three additional Economics electives, only one of which may be a 200-level course; Mathematics 123, 124, 231, and 232; and one additional course from the following: Economics 419 or 429, Mathematics 242, Mathematics 337, Mathematics 357.

 The Economics minor is meant to provide a basic grounding in economics for students majoring in other fields.
 It is hoped that students will make a conscious effort to relate the minor to their major field.
-Minors must take the following courses: 101, 102, 301, 302; one of the following three courses: 307, 401 or 402; and two additional courses from the 201-442 sequence, only one of which can be a 200-level course.
+Minors must take the following courses: 101, 102, Math 121 or 123, 301, 302; one of the following three courses: 307, 401 or 402; and one additional course from the 201-442 sequence, only one of which can be a 200-level course.
+Note: Calculus pre-requisite (Math 121 or 123) is effective with students entering Fall 2015.

 Additional Points of Interest